mario-bermonti/mspelling/README.md

 The software is developed using the Python programming language v3.

-Feel free to use this software.
-It is distributed under the GPL (see the LICENSE.md file included for details).

 **Better documentation is coming very soon!**

 **Note:** Because mspelling is used mostly for research with elementary-school
-        children the interface is adapted in a format appropriate for them and may not be appropriate for your other age groups.
+        children the interface is adapted in a format appropriate for them and may not be appropriate for other age groups.
+However, you can customize how mspelling looks and "feel" very easy if you know a little about python and the Kivy framework (python library).

-<a id="org01d64e6"></a>
+<a id="org4543420"></a>

 # Installation

 1. Install poetry ([instructions](https://python-poetry.org/docs/))
 2. [Download mspelling](https://github.com/mario-bermonti/mspelling/archive/master.zip) or clone it into your computer using git
 3. Open mspelling's directory using terminal or cmd ([check this cheatsheet](https://www.makeuseof.com/tag/mac-terminal-commands-cheat-sheet/) for more info)
-4. Run `poetry install`
+4. Run `poetry install` to install mspelling and all its dependencies.
+You can see the list in the `pyproject.toml` file

-**That is all!
-Everything ready!**
+**That is it! mspelling is ready to be used!**

-<a id="org50efb99"></a>
+<a id="org16394ff"></a>

 # Description

--   mspelling has a very simple interface and walks the user trough a series of screens.
+-   mspelling has a very simple interface and walks the user through a series of screens.
 The sequence is as follows:
     -   Welcome message
     -   Login screen: Participants enter the id assigned to them